-The Cow and Calf, Hangingstone Road, Ilkley, West Yorkshire, LS29 8BT.
+The Cow and Calf, Hangingstone Road, Ilkley, Leeds, North Yorkshire, LS29 8BT.

 Out in the Yorkshire countryside

-These five gastropubs are all just a little bit outside of Leeds, but they’re certainly worth the extra effort.
+These Yorkshire gastropubs are all just a little bit outside of Leeds, but they’re certainly worth the extra effort to visit.

 The Shibden Mill Inn

-The Shibden Mill Inn, Shibden Mill Fold, Halifax, West Yorkshire, HX3 7UL.
+The Shibden Mill Inn, Shibden Mill Fold, Shibden, Halifax, West Yorkshire, HX3 7UL.

 The Bull at Broughton

-The Bull at Broughton, Skipton, North Yorkshire, BD23 3AE.
+The Bull, Broughton, Skipton, North Yorkshire, BD23 3AE.

 The Devonshire Arms

-The Devonshire Arms Hotel, Bolton Abbey Estate, Skipton, North Yorkshire, BD23 6AJ.
+The Brasserie, The Devonshire Arms, Burnsall Road, Bolton Bridge, Skipton, North Yorkshire, BD23 6AJ.

 The General Tarleton

-The General Tarleton, Boroughbridge Road, Ferrensby, Knaresborough, North Yorkshire, HG5 0PZ.
+The General Tarleton, Ferrensby, Knaresborough, North Yorkshire, HG5 0PZ.

 The Fountaine Inn

-The Fountaine Inn, Linton-In-Craven, North Yorkshire, BD23 5HJ.
+The Fountaine Inn, Linton Falls, Linton, Skipton, North Yorkshire, BD23 5HJ.